nextflow-io/nextflow/docs/azure.rst

       }
     }

-As an alternative to the account key it can also used `Shared Access Token` using the setting ``sasToken`` in place of the ``accountKey`` attribute.
+As an alternative to the account key, it can also be used `Shared Access Token` using the setting ``sasToken`` in place of the ``accountKey`` attribute.

 .. tip::